 - get_cat_ID – returns category ID from its name.

-- Well in the modern development era, where you have a wide variety of stakeholders with a variant set of diverse needs, it’s clear that any tool which is well equipped with ample features and is simple for the developer would suffice.
+- In the modern development era, where you have a wide variety of stakeholders with a variant set of diverse needs, it’s clear that any tool that is well equipped with ample features and is simple for the developer would suffice.

 - WordPress can help you build websites at nominal costs of hosting for business.

 - Startups with low venture capital can easily target this tool.